Shariar-Hasan/QuoteVerse/README.md

 - **Author Information:** Each quote includes the name of the author who said it.
 - **Contributor Information:** Each quote includes the name of the contributor who added the it.
 - **Open for Contributions:** This project is open for contributions.
 Feel free to add new quotes and categories to enrich the collection.
+- **Cool UI:** This project has a eye catching UI, with some interactive component.
+If you have better idea, you are open to contribute on UI features.

 ### `Star` the repository, if you found it helpful/wonderfull.